SoftSec-KAIST/SURI/README.md

 in line 3 and line 15 of the Dockerfiles at `./build_script/test_suite_script/Dockerfile` and `./build_script/test_suite_script_ubuntu18.04/Dockerfile` accordingly.

-Then, update the suri_spec:v1.0 image using the following command:
+Then, build the suri_spec:v1.0 image using the following command at the top-level directory:
 ```
 $ cd ./build_script/test_suite_script/
 $ docker build -tag suri_spec:v1.0 .
 ```

-To update the ubuntu 18.04 image, run:
+To update the ubuntu 18.04 image, run the following command at the top-level directory:
 ```
 $ cd ./build_script/test_suite_script_ubuntu18.04/
 $ docker build -tag suri_ubuntu18.04_spec:v1.0 .